What are T Levels - and how will they help my teen go to university or get a job?

 This is just a snippet from The Parents' Guide to T Levels.
 If you’d like the full version, with clear, up-to-date advice, practical tips and actions you can take at home, click below.

-T Levels are a sixth form qualification introduced in 2020, so we’re digging deep and finding out what they’re all about and what kind of students they might suit.
-T Levels offer lots of flexibility, whether your teen plans to stop studies after sixth form and get a job or head to university to take a degree.
+T Levels are a sixth form qualification introduced in 2020, so we’re digging deep to find out what they’re all about and which students they might suit.
+They offer a lot of flexibility, whether your teen plans to stop studying after sixth form and get a job, or head to university to take a degree.
 Read on to see whether T Levels could be the best choice for your teen.

 What are T Levels?

-T Levels, or Technical Level Qualifications, are a government backed qualification introduced as of September 2020 equivalent to 3 A Levels.
-These 2-year courses have been developed in collaboration with businesses so that the content meets the needs of industry and prepares students for working life.
+T Levels, or Technical Level Qualifications, are a government-backed qualification introduced in September 2020, equivalent to 3 A levels.
+These two-year courses have been developed with businesses so the content meets the needs of industry and prepares students for working life.

-T Levels involve a mix of classroom learning (about 80% of the course time) and practical experience (about 20% of the course time).
-They also include a 45 day work placement in a real business.
-Afterwards, students may go on to university, alternative higher education, another job, an apprenticeship or they may be offered an opportunity with the company where they were placed.
+T Levels involve a mix of classroom learning (about 80% of course time) and practical experience (about 20%).
+They also include a 45-day work placement in a real business.
+Afterwards, students may go on to university, alternative higher education, a job, an apprenticeship, or an opportunity with the company where they were placed.

-T Levels differ from apprenticeships because the study and working time is reversed.
-Unlike BTECs, T Level courses were developed with businesses and offer work experience as part of the course.
+T Levels differ from apprenticeships because the balance of study and working time is reversed.
+Unlike BTECs, T Level courses were developed with businesses and include work experience as part of the course.

-T Levels are a level 3 qualification and provide an alternative to A levels, apprenticeships, IB, BTEC and other courses aimed at 16-19 year olds.
-Check out the table below!
+T Levels are a level 3 qualification and provide an alternative to A levels, apprenticeships, the IB, BTECs and other courses aimed at 16 to 19 year olds.

 Can T Levels help my teen get to university?

-There are lots of different ways students can get degree level education.
-The academic route (often A level) is the one most parents think of when considering going on to university.
-If your teen doesn't enjoy classroom learning or isn't good at sitting exams, they could choose the work route (apprenticeships) or a vocational route - which includes T Levels - instead.
+Yes.
+There are lots of ways students can reach degree-level education.
+The academic route (usually A levels) is the one most parents think of.
+If your teen doesn't enjoy classroom learning or isn't good at sitting exams, they could choose the work route (apprenticeships) or a vocational route, which includes T Levels, instead.

 Can T Levels help my teen get a job?

-There's plenty of choice when choosing what to study.
-Many of the courses will open doors to lots of different careers.
-As of September 2025, your teen could take:
+There's plenty of choice when deciding what to study, and many courses open doors to lots of different careers.
+As of September 2026, your teen can take:

 Agriculture, Environmental and Animal Care